AHartNtkn/AHartNtkn.github.io/_posts/2000-01-01-My-(Mis)Adventures-with-Algorithmic-Machine-Learning.md

 The paper relates this to clustering by algorithmic distance.
 I don't see the connection, but it does reference another generic version of a standard ML technique; specifically, it points out the paper [Clustering by Compression](https://homepages.cwi.nl/~paulv/papers/cluster.pdf).

-It seems to me that supervised algorithms are using conditional `K` while the unsupervised models are just using unconditional `K`.
-Interesting.

 <a name="heading6"></a>
 ## Algorithmic Optimization